FireBird-Technologies/Auto-Dash/README.md

 #### **03. Visualize & Refine**
 Get instant visualizations and iterate with real-time feedback.
-- ✅ D3-powered interactive charts
+- ✅ Plotly-powered interactive charts
 - ✅ Request changes in plain English
 - ✅ Real-time updates from backend
 - ✅ Export and share your dashboards

 ---

-## 🎯 Beautiful D3-powered Visualizations
+## 🎯 Beautiful Plotly-powered Visualizations

 **Interactive charts that bring your data to life**